carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 yarn test:unit
 ```

-This will generate a `coverage` folder which includes what the current coverage
+This will generate a `coverage` folder under the package level `tests` folder
-amount is, and which line(s) are missing any coverage.
+which includes what the current coverage amount is, and which line(s) are
+missing any coverage.

 To update the snapshot file, run the following: